mrfixit2001/recalbox_rock64/README.md

-*** THIS REPOSITORY IS ARCHIVED - FIND THE LATEST RELEASE HERE: https://github.com/mrfixit2001/recalbox-rockchip ***
+***THIS REPO IS ARCHIVED - FIND THE LATEST RELEASE HERE: https://github.com/mrfixit2001/recalbox-rockchip***

 ANNOUNCING THE UPDATED BETA - RELEASE 3 OF RECALBOX FOR THE ROCK64